Still trying to quit that gym membership? The FTC is proposing a rule that could help

 They would face a fine of $50,000 per violation per day.

-"When you're talking about companies that have hundreds or thousands of millions of consumers," Khan says, "that could add up quite quickly."
+"When you're talking about companies that have hundreds or thousands or millions of consumers," Khan says, "that could add up quite quickly."

 ...
 And help consumers avoid potential traps in the first place